samuelreh/spotr/README.rst

 .. code-block:: sh

-  $ spotter launch --type p2.xlarge --ami ami-4bf20033
+  $ spotr launch --type p2.xlarge --ami ami-4bf20033

 When you're done with the instance, create a snapshot and detroy it with:

 .. code-block:: sh

-  $ spotter destroy
+  $ spotr destroy